NandanAdi/Simon-Says/README.md

 # Simon-Says
-It is a simple game that you could play in your free time.
+It is a simple game that you can play in your free time.

 *Rules: